 - When the air temperature is below

 -9 °C, "Lo" will be displayed.

 - The accuracy of the temperature reading may be affected when riding slowly (under 20 km/h [12 mi/h]) or when stopped at traffic signals, railroad crossings, etc.

 Clock

 1. Clock

-The clock displays time in 12-hour format.
-Even when the key is not in the "ON" position, the clock can be viewed for 10 seconds by pushing the bottom set button.
+The clock uses a 12-hour time system.
+When the key is not in the "ON" position, the clock can be viewed by pushing the bottom set button.

 To set the clock